 Marking Territory.
 If you want to stop your cats from spraying, it’s important to understand why they do it.
 To cats, urine holds more fascinating, important information than my Kindle.
 Intact felines (both boys and girls) use urine like Match.com to advertise their availability and to cow interlopers from trespassing.
 Getting your cat spayed or neutered prior to sexual maturity reduces urine marking up to 90+ percent.
 So don’t wait!

 Other Cats.
 Having to share potties puts many cats’ tails in a twist.
 Do YOU want to “go” after someone else?
-Didn’t think so. ;P Some cats want one box for solids and another for liquids.
+Didn’t think so. ;P Even when properly introduced, some cats want one box for solids and another for liquids.
 By age 19, Seren was not been happy about the interloper, Karma, and for the first time Seren started going outside the box.
 She found a spot behind a big chair, hidden from Karma but with two-way access, and left her “deposits” there.
 So…I got another litter box, cleaned the carpet thoroughly, and installed the new potty where she wanted it.